PCB Decontamination and Encapsulation

 Over 10 days a crew of 10 NRC personnel utilized CAPSUR® PCB Extraction Foam to remove PCBs from the identified areas.
 The extraction process was followed by a series of surfactant washes to prepare the surface for acid etching.
 Surfaces to be coated were etched with muriatic acid to create a receptive profile before an application of SIKA Guard 62 (2 Part High Solids Epoxy) rated at 10,000 lbs. for forklift and vehicle traffic.
 NRC applied a red color base layer as an indicator for any wear, followed by a gray top layer.

 NRC successfully achieved the remedial goals of keeping the manufacturing plant open with minimal disruption to operations, with the added benefit of a high performance surface to prevent contact exposure by employees during the course of their work.

 NRC performed sampling, containerization, transportation and disposal of all waste generated from the project.
-Waste was transported off-site for disposal at US Ecology Beatty Nevada.
+Waste was transported off-site for disposal.

 - PCB impacted materials inside industrial facility.

 - Plant operations continued throughout course of remedial activities.